5 common mistakes when buying term life insurance online

 By comparison, term life insurance provides you with a policy that pays out to your beneficiary should you die in a particular time frame — usually 10, 15, 20 or 30 years – regardless of whether you died by accident or illness.
 The benefit doesn’t rely on the specific cause of your death.

 Are you paying more than is necessary?

-Medically underwritten term life insurance, on the other hand, takes into consideration your health history when determining your real rate.
-Most of the time, medically underwritten life insurance requires a medical exam.
-But now, there are some companies and agencies (like Haven Life) that have leveraged modern technology to not need an exam in all cases.
-However, it’s very important to be honest when completing the application.
+That said, there are some companies and agencies (like Haven Life) that have leveraged modern technology to not need an exam in all cases.
+However, it’s very important to be honest when completing the life insurance application.
 The issuance of the policy or payment of benefits may depend upon the truthfulness of the answers given in the application.

 If you are healthy and have an uncomplicated medical history, then you’ll usually get a better value with a medically underwritten term life insurance policy.

 Did you compare prices to locate the best rate?